vm7md98/Web-Game/README.md

 # Project

-In this project I used JavaScript as [Canvas] and html in order to create a web game.<br>
+In this project I used JavaScript (Canvas) and html in order to create a web game.<br>

 ---
 # License & copyright